- Published on Tuesday, 15 July 2014 15:24 15 July 2014

 "I love that I have come full-circle with Hockey Canada.
 I have accomplished a lot of great things in the game but nothing will come close to today."

-Even while serving as a an NHL coach for, Renney still found the time to be involved in Hockey Canada by being a part of its men World Championship teams in 2004 and 2005.
+Even while serving as a an NHL coach for the New York Rangers, Renney still found the time to be involved in Hockey Canada by being a member of the coaching staff for the organization's World Championship teams in 2004 and 2005.
 In total, Renney has been involved in 10 World Hockey Championship competitions in various capacities.
 He has captured 3 gold, 3 silver and 2 bronze medals.

 The native of Cranbrook, B.C. also has experience coaching major junior hockey in Canada.
 Renney coached the Kamloops Blazers of the Western Hockey League (WHL) to a Memorial Cup title back in 1991 to go along with two WHL championships.